CynaCons/BMW-Lab-BLRM-GUI/README.md

     -Network Join
     -Data Transfer [Manually type-in]
-    -ASCII & HEX type frame are available to use
+    -ASCII & HEX type frame are available to use -Periodic transfer of sensor data

-Hi, this is my first pull request.
-I hope I make it correctly.
-Coming Soon :
-    - Periodic transfer of sensor data
-    - Settings configuration from GUI using UART
+    -Settings configuration from GUI using UART